pop-os/cosmic-files/README.md

 # cosmic-files
-WIP file manager for the COSMIC desktop environment
+File manager for the COSMIC desktop environment

 > [!NOTE]
 > This project is still a work in progress